anuragshukla07/EdvoraInternshipTask/README.md

 ## Installation

-Install FastAPI using pip , with [all] we can install all the necessary dependencies at once or we can also install them seperately.
+Install FastAPI using pip , with [all] we can install all the necessary dependencies or we can use 'requirements.txt' file to install the dependencies.

 ```bash
   pip install fastapi[all]